statisticsnorway/ssb-sgis/network_analysis_examples.md

 pd.options.mode.chained_assignment = None
 warnings.filterwarnings(action="ignore", category=UserWarning)
 warnings.filterwarnings(action="ignore", category=FutureWarning)
-plot_kwargs = {
-    "facecolor": "#0f0f0f",
-    "title_color": "#f7f7f7",
-}
 ```

-The package offers functions that simplify and ... geopandas code for long, repetitive code.

-Also network analysis...

 ## Network analysis

-The package supports three types of network analysis, and methods for customising and optimising your road data.
+The package supports four types of network analysis, and methods for customising and optimising road or other line data.

 Analysis can start by initialising a NetworkAnalysis instance: